JJ/hoborg/text/text.md

 *act* part the one that had to go.
 No way something that actually moved could be built in so short a time and by a blacksmith.

-And the questions increased in the same proportion that the will bo build it went down.
+And the questions increased in the same proportion that the will be build it went down.
 Who was going to be in charge of the gaffe?
 Did I want just one or several to sell?
 Could the thing be traced back to him?
 I had to answer yes to that